The Different Types of Wood Finishes and Varnishes for Furniture

 Polyurethane is better if you’re looking to protect your indoor wooden surfaces.
 It dries quickly and requires fewer coats than varnish.

 Polyurethane can be applied over oil-based stains but not water-based stains.
-Aside from that, you can use polyurethane over gel stains with no problem.
+However, you can use polyurethane over gel stains with no problem.

 Conclusion